 Like most travelling vegetarians and vegans, I’m always looking for new fruits and vegetables to try when I’m on the road.
 Sometimes it’s just the case that the local foods aren’t much different from your hometown, but other times you can be completely surprised by what you find.

-When we told people we were heading off on an indefinite travel adventure to Costa Rica, they told us that we’d be eating rice and beans until we were sick of it.
+When we told people we were heading off on a trip to Costa Rica, they told us that we’d be eating rice and beans until we were sick of it.
 Actually, we love rice and beans, but even better, we’ve learned a lot about local spices and discovered a fantastic array of new fruits and vegetables that we didn’t even know existed!
+So after packing our bags for Costa Rica, we head off on a foodie adventure to explore unusual fruits and vegetables in this exotic Central American country.

 Exploring Farmers' Markets